USER MANUAL

 When you click the duplicate icon, the app instantly creates a new independent project file.
 Any changes you make to the copy, such as adding new clips, reordering scenes, or changing the trim points, will not affect the original project at all.

-When you finally click Export Compilation to create your new MP4 video file, the app performs one last "safety save" in the background.
-This ensures that your saved project always matches the video file you just created.
-If you want to make a different version of your project - perhaps a "Short Edit" and a "Long Edit" - you can use the Save As feature.
-This creates a duplicate project with a new name, allowing you to have two different versions of the same highlight reel without losing the work you did on the original.
+When you finally click Export Compilation to create your new MP4 video file, the app performs one last save in the background using the export filename.
+This keeps your saved project aligned with the file you just created.
+If you want a different version of the same project — perhaps a "Short Edit" and a "Long Edit" — use Save As to create a duplicate with a new name without losing the original.

 Settings